avoidik/homework_k8s_sonarqube/README.md

 1. Run Minikube cluster
 1. Configure Helm
-1. Deploy PostgreSQL chart into a separate namespace with data persistance
+1. Deploy PostgreSQL chart into a separate namespace with data persistance (manual PersistentVolume)
-1. Deploy SonarQube chart into a separate namespace with data persistance
+1. Deploy SonarQube chart into a separate namespace with data persistance (manual PersistentVolume)
 1. Configure Ingress for both PostgreSQL and SonarQube

 On a first try the deployment process may take up to 5 minutes (e.g. images downloading).